Abraham in Islam: Youth

-Searching for the truth

-One night, Abraham went up to the mountain, leaned against a rock, and looked up to the sky.
-He saw a shining star and said to himself, "Could this be my Lord?"
-But when it set he said: "I don't like those that set."
-The star had disappeared so it could not be God.
-God is always present.
-Then he saw the moon rising in splendor and said, "Could this be my Lord?" but the moon also set.
-At daybreak, he saw the sun rising and said, "Could this be my Lord?
-This is the biggest and brightest!"
-But when the sun also set he said, "O my people!
-I am free from all that you join as partners with God!
-I have turned my face towards God who created the heavens and the earth and never shall I associate partners with God.
-Our Lord is the creator of the heavens and the earth and everything in between.
-He has the power to make the stars rise and set."
-After this declaration, Abraham then heard God calling him, "O Abraham " Abraham trembled and said, "Here I am O my Lord!"
-God replied, "Submit to Me!"Abraham fell to the ground, crying.
-He said: "I submit to the Lord of the universe!"
-Abraham kept prostrating himself until nightfall.
-He then got up and went back to his home, in peace and full of conviction that God has guided him to the truth.

 The great fire

 The decision to have Abraham burned at the stake was affirmed by the temple priests and the king of Babylon, Nimrod.
 The news spread like fire in the kingdom and people were coming from all places to watch the execution.
 A huge pit was dug up and a large quantity of wood was piled up.
 Then the biggest fire people ever witnessed was lit.
 The flames were so high up in the sky that even the birds could not fly over it for fear of being burnt themselves.
 Ibrahim's hands and feet were chained, and he was put in a catapult, ready to be thrown in.
-During this time, Angel Jibril came to him and said: "O Ibrahim!
+During this time, Angel Gabriel came to him and said: "O Abraham!
 Is there anything you wish for?"
-Ibrahim could have asked to be saved from the fire or to be taken away, but Ibrahim replied, "God is sufficient for me, He is the best disposer of my affairs."
+Abraham could have asked to be saved from the fire or to be taken away, but Ibrahim replied, "God is sufficient for me, He is the best disposer of my affairs."
 The catapult was released and Ibrahim was thrown into the fire.
 God then gave an order to the fire, "O fire!
 Be coolness and safety for Ibrahim."
 A miracle occurred, the fire obeyed and burned only his chains.
 Abraham came out from it as if he was coming out from a garden, peaceful, his face illuminated, and not a trace of smoke on his clothes.
 People watched in shock and exclaimed: "Amazing!
 Abraham's God has saved him from the fire!"